dinuovos/rick-and-morty-characters/README.md

 Below each image there is a button that opens a popup with more information about the character.

-Over each image there is a star: by clicking on it, the character will be saved as a favorite in your browser cache.
+Over each image there is a star: by clicking on it, the character will be saved as a favourite in your browser cache.

 It's possible to:
 - change page
 - search by name, status, species,type and gender.
 If there are not matches, an error popup will be shown.
-- Show and save favorites characters.
-You can view your favourites ticking the checkbox "Show favourites" at the top of the page ( it will be visible only when you have at least one favorite ).
+- Show and save favourites characters.
+You can view your favourites ticking the checkbox "Show favourites" at the top of the page ( it will be visible only when you have at least one favourite ).